-To apply, please download and answer in detail the questions at the end of the Apprenticeship Application and download and fill out the visa application form (see additional information at the end of this page).
-The deadline for International applicants for the 2015 program (including Canadian citizens) is August 15, 2014 (note that the deadline for the program that starts in April 2014 has already passed).
+To apply, please download and answer in detail the questions at the end of the Apprenticeship Application, and download and fill out the visa application form (see additional information at the end of this page).
+The deadline for International applicants for the 2017 program (including Canadian citizens) is August 15, 2016.

 The University requires that you have enough money to support yourself, complete the course, and purchase health insurance (either at home or here) for the duration of your stay, as well as transportation costs to and from the United States.
 The following provides an estimate of your course and living expenses.
 If you plan to arrive early, stay late, travel or live a more expensive lifestyle than the average apprentice, you should plan to have more money available.